f0ssel/jekyll-now/_posts/2018-03-11-Kubernetes-State-Metrics-Monitoring-in-Stackdriver.md

 helm init --client-only
 ```

 Create the Kubenetes namespace.
-We called ours "monitoring" but you can put these wherever you see fit.
+We will be using "monitoring" for this guide but you can use whatever you see fit.
 ```bash
 kubectl create ns monitoring
 ```